-The DECEMBER S&P 500 FUTURE early November push above the weekly topping line (broken red line on weekly chart http://bit.ly/36hbwh2) set the stage for the extended seasonal rally.
-That was after the major August break and September's subsequent failure above 3,000 that did not reach the 3,029.50 July high.
+The FRONT MONTH S&P 500 FUTURE early November push above weekly topping line (broken red line on weekly chart from Friday, December 13th http://bit.ly/2ElPyh5) set the stage for the extended seasonal rally.
+That was after a major August break and September's subsequent failure above 3,000 (short of the 3,029.50 July high.)

 This reinforced the importance of the overrun 3,065-70 Oscillator resistance into that weekly topping line, held on the early November correction.
-Weekly MA-41 moving up \$10/week meant it was important to sustain the rally above 3,105-10 last week, with a buffer to recent 3,090 reaction lows.
-Even after it violated those lows in a sharp reaction to Donald Trump's early week musings on heavy deferral of the Phase I US-China trade deal, last Tuesday it already held and rebounded from the retest of that very important violated lower resistance.

-That includes the 3,065-70 range where it overran the Oscillator resistance into that weekly topping line back in early November.
-Of note, weekly MA-9 and a key lower Oscillator threshold were also in that area.
-Back above 3,090 and 3,105-10 left 3,145-50 higher resistance that moves up to 3,155-60 next week.
-Whether it maintains the push above that is also important relative to last week's 3,158 new all-time high, with 3,195-3,200 the next Oscillator threshold into next week.
+Weekly MA-41 moving up \$10/week meant the 3,065-70 range remained the key.
+Of note, weekly MA-9 and a key lower Oscillator threshold were also in that area during the early December selloff.
+Back above 3,090 and 3,105-10 left 3,155-65 higher resistance.